stratworld/strat/docsSrc/markdown/index.md

 Strat is a language to represent and deploy portable cloud systems.

-Compile your system componets and .st files into system artifact files.
-Then, deploy those .saf files to any strat virtual substrate (SVS) implementation.
+Compile your system componets and .st files into system artifact (.sa) files.
+Then, deploy those .sa files to any strat virtual substrate (SVS) implementation.
 Strat does for cloud infrastructure what Java does for computers.

 Currently supported SVS implementations: